owl73/westmarch-landol/rules/exploration.md

 After traveling for 6h on foot, any other shift of travel without resting first will exaust you 1 inventory slot.
+Roads let you travel twice as fast.
+Mounts let you travel an extra 6h without resting.
 You can gain them back by resting.

 While traveling and searching you might encounter things living out there.